djizus/x402-casino/README.md

    Point the casino at each player’s agent card URL (e.g. `http://localhost:4101/.well-known/agent-card.json`).
 Registration is scoped to a room and can be done via the dashboard form or by calling the lobby’s `registerPlayer` entrypoint with `roomId`.

 5. **Create a Room & Start Hands**
-   - From the dashboard, create a room by supplying a `tableAgentCardUrl` (or rely on the default env).
+   - From the dashboard, create a room by supplying a `tableAgentCardUrl` (or rely on auto-spawn) plus a `maxSeats` value (2–10).
 This invokes the casino’s `createRoom` entrypoint which configures the poker-table agent.
    - Each room receives its own poker-table endpoint (unique port) plus an agent card URL.
 The room list (`GET /ui/rooms`) shows both so agents can decide where to sit.
-   - Register at least two players to that room.
-   - Use the “Room Controls” form or call `/entrypoints/startRoom/invoke` with `{ roomId, overrides? }`.
+   - Register players until all seats are filled; the casino will automatically start the room when `maxSeats` is reached.
+You can still use the “Room Controls” form or call `/entrypoints/startRoom/invoke` manually if you want to start early or rerun later.
    - The poker-table agent drives gameplay via A2A, and the casino displays its events in the Activity feed.

 ## Building Your Own Player